saiashirwad/texoport/README.md

 ## Tool calling

-Same Effect `Toolkit` API as the upstream AI providers.
-Handlers run in your process; the model calls them through the CLI.
+Same `Toolkit` API as Effect's other AI providers.
+Your handlers run in-process.
+The model reaches them through the CLI (MCP for Claude, app-server for Codex).

 ```ts
 import { LanguageModel, Tool, Toolkit } from "effect/unstable/ai"